 Low: Use in rooms with controlled acoustics and minimal echoes.
 This setting provides the most natural sound for full duplex.

 Medium: Use in typical rooms as a starting point.
 If you hear echo artifacts, try using the high setting.

 High: Use to provide the strongest echo reduction in rooms with bad acoustics, or in situations where the echo path frequently changes.

-Noise reduction significantly reduces the amount of noise in the signal caused by projectors, HVAC systems, or other environmental noise.
+Noise reduction significantly reduces the amount of background noise in your signal caused by projectors, HVAC systems, or other environmental sources.
 It is a dynamic processor, which calculates the noise floor in the room and removes noise throughout the entire spectrum with maximum transparency.